interrogator/jason-lee-iran/README.md

 ![11.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i11.jpg)

-"In the winter of 1993, miners came across a body with long hair, a beard and some artifacts. "
+"In the winter of 1993, miners came across a body with long hair, a beard and some artifacts."

 1,700 year old miners preserved in a collapsed salt mine!